These S'mores Cookie Bars are sticky sweet. Marshmallow fluff and chocolate are sandwiched between two cookie layers for the ultimate cookie bar!

 - Sprinkle the 2 tbsp of graham cracker crumbs over this cookie layer and gently press in.

 - Bake for 30 minutes, or until golden brown.
-Allow to cool before cutting into slices.
+Allow the bars to cool before cutting into slices.